smartSenseSolutions/ProfilePercentageView/README.md

 # ProfilePercentageView

 It is a Profile Image View with percentage progress developed in Kotlin.
-Its is highly customisable view that offers multiple attributes for creating either dash or continous progress view around profile image based on your requirements.
+It is a highly customizable view that offers multiple attributes for creating either dash or continuous progress view around profile image based on your requirements.

 ## Demo